Susan Cullinan, M.D.

 Winter is beautiful, but it can be treacherous.
 The cold, ice and snow add complexities to our lives and potentially our health.
 There are many things that can happen during the season that can cause people to end up in the Emergency Department.
 Here is some advice to keep you healthy and safe.

-Arctic-like temperatures can be dangerous to many, especially the very young and elderly.
-Take these precautions to ensure you and your family is safe:
+Arctic-like temperatures can be dangerous to many, especially the young and the elderly.

-- Avoid long exposure to cold weather
+- Avoid lengthy exposure to cold weather.

-- Dress in several layers of clothing
+- Dress in several layers of clothing.

 Watch out for signs of frostbite

 Frostbite is a serious condition.
 The first step to preventing frostbite is to know when you're most at risk.
 Your risk is higher if you smoke, have a blood vessel disease like diabetes, aren't wearing proper clothing, are dehydrated or fatigued and if you're at a higher altitude.